 Also known as the long-coated Dalmatians, they are purebred dogs from the region which is nowadays called Croatia.

-How to produce Long Haired Dalmatian?
+How to produce a Long-Haired Dalmatian?

 Interestingly, if one of the parents of Dalmatian (even if they are short-coated) has at least one copy of recessive LC Gene, their puppies may have a long coat.
 This means the short-haired dogs may produce long-haired Dalmatian puppies without intentional breeding.